semgrep/semgrep-docs/docs/semgrep-ci.md

 Semgrep CI supports a `.semgrepignore` file that follows the `.gitignore` syntax and is used to skip files and directories during scanning.
 This is commonly used to avoid vendored and test related code.
 For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).

 !!! warning
-    `.semgrepignore` is only used by Semgrep CI and is not honored by the Semgrep command-line tool or by integrations like [GitLab's Semgrep SAST Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).
+    `.semgrepignore` is only used by Semgrep CI and is not honored by the Semgrep command line tool or by integrations like [GitLab's Semgrep SAST Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).

 By default Semgrep CI skips files and directories such as `tests/`, `node_modules/`, and `vendor/`.
 The full list of ignored items is in [the `.semgrepignore` template file](https://github.com/returntocorp/semgrep-action/blob/v1/src/semgrep_agent/templates/.semgrepignore), which is used by Semgrep CI when no explicit `.semgrepignore` file is found in the root of your project.